thinlizzy/die-tk/die-tk-controls/README.md

 Library clients should include die-tk-controls/die-tk-controls.h, which includes all necessary header files from src subdirectories.

 # LINK
-In addition to the required die-tk bindings, applications that use die-tk-controls will need to link with comctl32 and comdlg32 (win32).
+In addition to the required die-tk bindings, applications that use die-tk-controls will need to link with comdlg32 (win32).
 Linux is TBD.

 # TEST
 The directory examples has some example applications to experiment with die-tk-controls.